 10: Rubbing alcohol to dress the miscellaneous scratches and scrapes you are subject to get while running through the woods.

 11: A small towel is often useful.

-***13: A willingness to act a little crazy and be around others that are of a like mind (or lack thereof ).
+13: A willingness to act a little crazy and be around others who are crazy.

-Though we love for people of all ages to enjoy the trails & the circle at the end we do not allow underage drinking - Yes, we will check ID if needed.
-But please don't let your being under 21 keep you from running with us.
-We always have soft drinks, sports drinks, and water for those who can't imbibe the typical hash nectar!
+The members of all the middle Georgia hashes and mis-management strongly encourage responsible drinking.
+Hash clubs world wide are known for being crazy and doing almost anything, but drunk driving is stupid.
+If you can't drink responsibly, then we don't want your patronage.
+Though we love for people of all ages to enjoy the trails and the circle at the end, we do not allow underage drinking.
+We will check ID if necessary, but please don't let your being under 21 keep you from running with us.
+We always have soft drinks, sports drinks, and water for those who can't imbibe the typical hash nectar.